Quantum metasurfaces as probes of vacuum particle content: Quantum-controlled Hamiltonian

-In this section, we derive the Hamiltonian for a cavity containing a reflective membrane that reflects only at a single specific frequency.
-In our quantum-controlled model, this will correspond to the Hamiltonian of the photonic cavity, when the atomic array is in its reflective state.
+In this section, we construct an alternative derivation for the Hamiltonian for a cavity containing a reflective membrane that reflects only a single frequency by considering the allowed mode of the cavity field, which is relevant for the discussion at the end of Appendix~\ref{beam1}.
+This version only applies in the fast-switching regimne.
+In our quantum-controlled model, the Hamiltonian we construct here will correspond to the Hamiltonian of the photonic cavity when the atomic array is in its reflective state.
 We first consider the decomposition of the modes of a photonic cavity into its sub-regions, as described in Ref.~\cite{BrownEricG.2015Wdim}.
-The global cavity modes ($\hat{b}_n$) are related to the modes of the left and right sub-cavities ($\hat{a}_l$ for the left sub-cavity and $\hat{\bar{a}}_l$ for the right sub-cavity) through the following Bogoliubov transformation:
+The global cavity modes ($\hat{b}_n$) are related to the modes of the left and right sub-cavities ($\hat{a}_l$ for the left sub-cavity and $\hat{\bar{a}}_l$ for the right sub-cavity) through the following Bogoliubov transformation, which gives the same Bogoliubov co-efficients as the inverse transformation in Eq.~\eqref{bogoaaa}:

-To isolate the contribution of a specific set of modes $\{\hat{a}_k\}$ that are reflected by the array, we subtract the terms corresponding to those modes from the global mode expression.
-Specifically, by subtracting the contributions of the $\hat{a}_1$ mode (from the left sub-cavity) and the set of modes $\hat{\bar{a}}_k$, for $k \geq 1$ (from the right sub-cavity), we define a modified global mode $\tilde{b}_n$ as:
+To isolate the contribution of a specific set of modes that are reflected by the array, we subtract the terms corresponding to those modes from the global mode expression.
+Specifically, by subtracting the contributions of the $\hat{a}_1$ mode (from the left sub-cavity) and the set of modes $\hat{\bar{a}}_k$, with frequencies within the reflectivity bandwidth, $\bar{\omega}_k\in \Delta$ (from the right sub-cavity), we define a modified global mode $\tilde{b}_n$ as:

 This explicitly subtracts the contributions of the $\hat{a}_1$ and $\hat{\bar{a}}_k$ modes, thereby modifying the global mode $\hat{b}_n$ to exclude their contributions.
-If we now expand the global Hamiltonian in terms of each of the sub-cavity modes, and isolate out the contributions from the single frequency sub-cavity modes $\hat{a}_1$ and $\hat{\bar{a}}_k$ (in general this represents that when the mirror is off-centre, in general a higher order modes $k \geq 1$ can be the frequency which is filtered by the mirror), we obtain:
+If we now expand the global Hamiltonian in terms of each of the sub-cavity modes, and isolate out the contributions from the single frequency sub-cavity modes $\hat{a}_1$ and $\hat{\bar{a}}_k$ (this represents that when the mirror is off-centre, in general higher order modes $k \geq 1$ can be the frequency which is filtered by the mirror) we obtain